CatalogueOfLife/general/docs/ASSEMBLY.md

 A dataset and sector subset summary will help identifying problems.
 For certain issues like duplicates or potential chresonyms a comparison view of several records is needed that allows the editor to block names from entering the Catalogue or modify their status.

 Trusted sources that already have a review process implemented themselves can be marked to be included in the CoL automatically with every new dataset version imported.
-Otherwise the CoL editor needs to manually accept a new or updated sector for inclusion into the CoL.
+Otherwise manually acceptance of a new or updated sector for inclusion into the CoL needs to take place everytime through editorial decision.

 # Assembling a preliminary CoL
 Automatically or manually accepted sectors are copied to a preliminary CoL so they are immutable and available for subsequent Catalogues.
 The preliminary CoL can only by modified by replacing entire sectors or changing the management classification (MC) itself.
 When a sector is attached to a higher part of the management classification it becomes the authority for that part of the tree and defines the included classification which can be different from the hidden MC.

 In order to avoid tedious marking of duplicate names we propose to automatically exclude exact duplicates, i.e. the name, status & classification is identical.
-When the same accepted name appears with different information multiple times within the same sector or across sectors we can either block such names manually (and persist these edits for subsequent updates) or default to a priority list of sectors to be managed by the editor.
+When the same accepted name appears with different information multiple times within the same sector or across sectors we can either block such names manually (and persist these edits for subsequent updates) or default to a priority list of sectors to be managed through editorial decision.

 When a sector is copied to the preliminary Catalogue missing transliterations for vernacular names are generated automatically.